exapsy/Chatbot/docs/architecture.md

 9. **Bot-Chat**: records the question and the answer to the history
 10. **Bot-Chat**: sends the answer back to the bus
 11. **Bot-Bus**: records the answer and sends it from the infrastructure to the actual bus (e.g. Mosquito, Kafka, RabbitMQ etc.)
+12. **Bot-interface-T**: (stateful - created routine to wait for an answer) while waiting for the answer from the bus (with a timeout), it will either be send via **Websockets**, Daemon or whatever bidirectional way possible.
+Obviously HTTP alone (without WS) is not the way.
+13. **User's-client (browser, CLI etc.)**: Reads the message from the daemon/Websocket etc.
+14. **User**: Reads the answer after user's client rendered it on the screen.

 ## Send a prompt in a chat